Learn How to Become a SWAT Team Member

 - Be at least 19 years old (minimum age will vary from state to state)

-- Have a high school diploma or G.E.D. (some agencies may require an associate's or bachelor's degree)
+- Have a high school diploma or GED certificate (some agencies may require an associate or bachelor's degree)

-- Have either prior military service, other law enforcement or public contact work experience
+- Have either prior military service, other law enforcement history, or public contact work experience

-Specific physical requirements will likely vary among departments, but a good gauge to see if you're close to where you need to be is the FBI's Tactical Hostage Rescue Team physical requirements.
+Specific physical requirements will likely vary among departments, but a good gauge to see if you're close to where you need to be are the FBI's Tactical Hostage Rescue Team's physical requirements.
 Candidates for the FBI's HRT must, at a minimum, be able to:

 - Perform 12 pull-ups